Skip to main content

 At CoW DAO's discretion, systematic violation of these rules may lead to penalizing or slashing of the offending solver.

-Finally, solvers compete for the right to settle a batch by participating in an auction, aiming to implement the solution with the highest quality at the lowest possible cost to the protocol.
+Finally, solvers compete for the right to settle a batch by participating in an auction, aiming to implement the solution that generates the largest possible score.
 The solver that wins the auction is rewarded by the protocol.